 Reopened last year following restoration, but closed again for winter, Kew Garden's Great Pagoda reopens in April.

-The London Transport Museum has announced a new batch of tours in its Hidden London series of disused parts of the London Underground.
+The Transport Museum is announcing a fresh batch of tours of the Hidden parts of the London Underground once again.